In the Nicene Creed, is the Son equal to the Father?

 Purpose

-The current article addresses the common view that the Trinity doctrine of 325 reflects the Trinity doctrine.
-It first discusses what the delegates to Nicaea in 325 believed and then what the Creed itself says.
-It concludes that most delegates at Nicaea understood the Creed to say that the Son is subordinate to the Father.
+The current article addresses the traditional view that the Nicene Creed of 325 reflects the Trinity doctrine, in which the Father, Son, nd Spirit are a single Being with a single mind (see here).
+It first discusses what the delegates to Nicaea in 325 believed and then what the Creed says.
+It concludes that most delegates at Nicaea read the Creed as saying that the Son is subordinate to the Father.

 Authors Quoted